 - Does not assign blame, presume cause, or prescribe a solution

 - Starts with a verb (reduce, achieve, control, increase)

 An example of an effective Goal Statement:

-Increase (<-verb) employee motivation survey scores (<-what is improved) from the current 42% to 70% (<-improvement and gap) by end of 3rd Quarter 2005 (<-completion date).
+Increase (<-verb) employee motivation survey scores (<-what is improved) from the current 42% to 70% (<-improvement and gap) by the end of the 3rd.
+Quarter 2005 (<-completion date).

 The “Route” of the Race is related to the Scope.
-The Scope focuses on the boundaries and resources of the improvement efforts.
+The scope focuses on the boundaries and resources of the improvement efforts.

 If the scope has not clearly been defined, projects are subject to Project Scope creep (sometimes known as “requirement creep...
 Learn More... resulting in projects that stall indefinitely.
 The scope can include geographies, products, departments, customers, and start and stop points of the process.

 It is important to understand that the Six Sigma Project Charter is a “living document”.
 The Charter will be revised as you gain more knowledge about the project.
 Your Problem Statement, Goal Statement, and Scope could change as you progress through the DMAIC roadmap.